 Frequently a company with a legacy of using more traditional, plan-driven approaches wants to experiment with Agile.
 So they decide they want to ‘Adopt Agile‘ by transitioning to the Scrum Framework.

 A Scrum Transition involves forming one or more dedicated and cross-functional teams.
 In Scrum, those teams are supported by a Scrum Master who serves as a process coach and impediment remover.
 The team organizes all their work into a backlog of features.
 There is a Product Owner who is the key business stakeholder and takes responsibility for prioritizing the work and making business decisions.

 Rather than work in phases, the Scrum team works in timeboxed iterations called Sprints.
 Within each 1 to 4-week sprint, the team plans their work and delivers small chunks of fully developed solutions.

-Most people are referring to agile adoption when they “go agile”.
 A popular annual report on Agile from Version One cites “barriers to further adoption”, “reasons for adopting agile” and “benefits of agile adoption”.
-It doesn’t use the term transformation anywhere.
+All of these refer to Agile adoption and provide some insights for others who are in the process or contemplating agile adoption.
+The report doesn’t use the term transformation anywhere.

 Agile Transformation Defined